markMintaeKim/tensorflow-mnist-VAE/README.md

 # Variational Auto-Encoder for MNIST
-An implementation of variational auto-encoder (VAE) for MNIST descripbed in the paper:
+An implementation of variational auto-encoder (VAE) for MNIST described in the paper:
 * [Auto-Encoding Variational Bayes](https://arxiv.org/pdf/1312.6114) by Kingma et al.

 ## Results